observablehq/framework/examples/data-loaders/docs/shell.md

 The data loader example below, `penguin.csv.sh`, starts a Python script, accesses the [penguins data](https://journal.r-project.org/articles/RJ-2022-020/) data from a local file and does some basic wrangling, then writes a CSV to standard output.

-Create a file in your project source root, with the .csv.sh double extension (for example, `docs/my-data.csv.sh`), then paste the code below to get started.
+Create a file in your project source root with the .csv.sh double extension (for example, `docs/data/my-data.csv.sh`), then paste the code below to get started.

 ```sh
 #!/bin/bash